deejaygraham/deejaygraham.github.io/_posts/2018-05-05-minecraft-for-millionaires.md

 ```

-Now that the fish are taken care of, the minecraft millionaire about town might like to own their own is a human fish tank, called a swimming pool.
+Now that the fish are taken care of, the minecraft millionaire about town might like to own their own human fish tank, which we usually call a swimming pool.
 The code that worked for the fish tank can be sunk into the ground and work just as well as a lovely swimming pool.

 <img src="/img/posts/minecraft-millionaires/swimming-pool.jpg" alt="swimming pool" class="u-max-full-width" />